PeterNaydenov/route-emitter/README.md

  , removeAddresses     : 'Remove addresses from the list by name' , getCurrentAddress   : 'Returns the current address name and data' , navigate            : 'Change current address.
-Will not generate "change" signal'
+Will not generate "change" signal' , createURL           : 'Create URL from address name and data (In version 2.1.0 and above)'

  , onChange  : 'Register a callback function for "change" signal' , onRefresh : 'Register a callback function for "refresh" signal'